HexmosTech/Lama2/docs/Lama2/docs/tutorials/editor.md

     "body": ...
 }
 ```

+- `logs`: String value.
+Contains ASCII-color-coded log output.
+Control the logging level through `-v` option
+- `headers`: A string consisting of `HTTP header: Value` pairs separated by newline.
+- `body`: A string containing the HTTP response.
+Usually a JSON or HTML response.

+!!! note

-Right now, all the three values are strings.
+    Right now, all the three values in the JSON are strings.
 In the future, we may transform the values further to provide a more parse-friendly structure.

 ## The Command
 Combining the above two options, we get: